tensorlakeai/indexify/docs/docs/concepts.md

 A python class that can -

 1. Transform unstructured data into intermediate forms.
 For example, a PDF document transformed into text, images, structured data if it contains tabular data.
-2. Extract features like embedding or metadata(JSON) that goes into various indexes that can be retreived by LLM applications.
+2. Extract features like embedding or metadata(JSON) that goes into various indexes that can be retrieved by LLM applications.

 ###### Transformation
 Transformation is done by returning a list of Content objects from an extractor.
 Examples - Ingesting a Video content and returning the Audio from the video.
 Ingesting a PDF and returning chunks of text.
 Ingesting a Audio and segmenting it by voice activity detection such that it's chunked by pauses in speech.